I love a lentil.

 Food shopping has certainly improved in leaps and bounds in the 8 years that we have lived here in Dubai.
 Now that we have Waitrose (yes, really) and some great specialist delicatessens to supplement the local shops, markets and the ubiquitous big, french supermarkets, we are pretty close to being able to get hold of everything.
-When my lovely husband and I came out to Dubai to do our ‘look see’ visit before we took the leap to move out here, these were the photos that we took to show our then 7 and 5 year old sons that life here was really not going to be that much of a change to living in the UK.
+When we came out to Dubai to do our 'look see' visit before we took the leap to move out here, these were the photos that we took to show our then 7 and 5 year old sons that life here was really not going to be that much of a change to living in the UK.
 Blimey, that obsession with Bran Flakes, really did start young.
-And then, as now, for them, if you can eat the breakfast cereal that you like, life is pretty much OK ….
+And then, as now, for them, if you can eat the breakfast cereal that you like, life is pretty much OK ....

-Sometimes particular ingredients can be tricky to get hold of here and for a while Puy lentils was one of them.
+Sometimes particular ingredients can be tricky to get hold of here and for a while, Puy lentils was one of them.
 On a summer trip to France, I took the failings of the Dubai supply chain into my own hands and stocked up on several kilos of the little green beauties, which I stashed in my suitcase and transported back home.
-I guess it goes without saying that on my return the supermarket shelves were over-flowing with the flippin things.
+I guess it goes without saying that on my return the supermarket shelves were over-flowing with the flipping things.
 That was the year of the Puy lentil for sure.

 Maybe it's genetic.
 As a child, I can remember taking our first family trip to France and being super excited at all the romantic markets and exotic foodstuffs that we discovered there.
 My Mum bought jars and jars of Bonne Maman jam as gifts for her friends - only to find it lining the shelves in her local Tesco supermarket when she got home.